 Emerald ash borer

-“It has killed literally millions and millions of trees in the eastern United States, Ontario and Quebec and it shows no sign of slowing down,” Philip van Wassenaer, an industry expert, told city councillors last month.
+“It has killed literally millions and millions of trees in the eastern United States, Ontario and Quebec and it shows no sign of slowing down,” Philip van Wassenaer, an industry expert, told city councillors.

-The emerald ash borer acts by laying eggs just below the bark layer of the tree, and when the larvae hatch they begin to feed on parts of the tree that conduct nutrients – resulting in its death.
+The insect lays eggs just below the bark layer of the tree, and when the larvae hatch they begin to feed on parts of the tree that conduct nutrients – resulting in its death.

-The deaths of all the ash trees would result in more storm runoff, a significant decrease in available shade and danger from falling limbs and branches.
+The deaths of all the ash trees will result in more storm runoff, a significant decrease in available shade and danger from falling limbs and branches.

 “When they die they have a decay in their roots very quickly…they start to fall over as whole trees,” said van Wassenaer, who was tapped by the city to catalogue the ash trees within Cornwall.
 “In most areas, once the pest is there 98 per cent of the trees will be gone unless they are treated with some sort of chemical.